The tools of the trade

 A suitable microSD guarantees smooth recordings and error-free footage.

-I have always used SanDisk Extreme PRO 64 GB, but Lexar Silver Plus and Samsung EVO Plus are excellent alternatives.
+I have always used SanDisk Extreme PRO 64 GB, but Lexar Silver Plus and Samsung Pro Ultimate are excellent alternatives.

 The cards must be Class A2 V30, UHS-3 or higher, and purchased only from trusted dealers, as fake versions are very common.